Saturday, July 28, 2012

 1991: Jani Lane of Warrant married Bobbie Brown.

-1991: Bryan Adams took over at #1 with "(Everything I Do) I Do It for You".
+1991: Bryan Adams took over at #1 with "(Everything I Do) I Do It For You".
 Jesus Jones was up to #2 with "Right Here, Right Now" while EMF slipped with "Unbelievable".
 Paula Abdul's former #1 "Rush, Rush" was at #6 while Amy Grant entered the Top 10 with "Every Heartbeat".

 1991: On the more popular Adult Contemporary format, Paula Abdul was still at #1 for the fifth week with "Rush, Rush".

-1991: Natalie Cole moved to #1 on the album chart with Unforgettable With Love.
+1991: Natalie Cole moved to #1 on the Album chart with Unforgettable With Love.

 1996: The Spice Girls reached #1 in the U.K. with "Wannabe".